List of cover versions of U2 songs: Pride (In the Name of Love)

 "Pride (In the Name of Love)" is the second song on U2's 1984 album, The Unforgettable Fire and was released as the album's first single.
 Written about Martin Luther King Jr., it is one of the band's most recognized songs.

 Promenade

 "Promenade" is the fifth track on U2's 1984 album, The Unforgettable Fire.

 Red Hill Mining Town

 "Red Hill Mining Town" is the sixth track from U2's 1987 album, The Joshua Tree.

 Running to Stand Still

 "Running to Stand Still" is the fifth track from U2's 1987 album, The Joshua Tree.
 It is a soft, slow, keyboard-based song about a heroin-addicted woman from the Ballymun Seven Towers area of Dublin.

 Seconds

 "Seconds" is the second track on U2's 1983 album, War.
 The track contains a clip from the 1982 documentary Soldier Girls, and is the first song by the band not sung solely by Bono; The Edge sings the first two stanzas.

-Silver and Gold

-"Silver and Gold" was originally written by Bono in support of the Artists United Against Apartheid project.
-It was recorded in 1985 by Bono, as well as Keith Richards and Ron Wood of The Rolling Stones.
-U2 later re-recorded and released the track as a B-side for their 1987 single, "Where the Streets Have No Name".